sodadata/docs/soda-cl/user-defined.md

 Failed row checks use two key-value pairs.
 * The value for `fail query` is a SQL query that selects failed rows.
 Soda Core executes the query as it is written, including joins.
-* The value for `label` is a short description that states the property that non-failed rows must have.
-Soda Core uses the `label` in error messages.
+* The value for `name` is a short description that states the property that non-failed rows must have.
+Soda Core uses the `name` in error messages.

 ```yaml
 checks: